-We are seeking a Contract Administrator.
-The Contract Administrator reports to the Senior Director of Finance and Administration for Johns Hopkins Public Safety (JHPS).
-This position will be responsible for preparing, examining, analyzing, negotiating, and revising contracts that involve the purchase or sale of goods or services.
-This includes equipment, materials, supplies, staffing or products.
-The position handles contract administration, including review of commercial and legal terms, supporting reporting, billing, monitoring and compliance with contract terms.
+We are seeking a Contract Administrator who reports to the Director Procurement Operations and will be responsible for preparing, examining, analyzing, negotiating, and revising contracts that involve the purchase or sale of goods or services, such as equipment, materials, supplies, or products.
+The position handles contracts' administration over their entire life cycle (beginning to end), including review of commercial and legal terms.

-Works in partnership with JHU/JHH legal to oversee the legal terms (e.g., indemnity clause) and the preparation and revision of contracts that involve the purchase or sale of goods and services
+Works in partnership with JHU Legal to oversee the legal terms (e.g., indemnity clause) and the preparation and revision of contracts that involve the purchase or sale of goods and services.

-Works closely with the appropriate Purchasing Department (JHU or JHHS) and participates in negotiating, managing, and ensuring compliance with all relevant commercial terms of the contract (e.g., price, contract period)
+Works closely with the Category Portfolio Group Manager and participates in negotiating the commercial terms of the contract (e.g., price, contract period).

-Develops practical and eﬀective contract governance and administration policies, processes, procedures and work instructions for JHPS.
+Develops practical and eﬀective contract governance and administration policies, processes, procedures and work instructions for Procurement.

 Develops standardized contract template libraries to be used for re-occurring purchases.
 Negotiates contract terms and conditions.